-The State Department’s global advisory expired in early August 2020, but more two dozen countries remain at Level-4 due to severe coronavirus outbreaks.
-Again, because most international jurisdictions effectively prohibit entry by Americans, planning nonessential international travel remains difficult at best.
+The State Department’s global advisory expired in early August 2020, but certain countries remain at Level-4 due to severe coronavirus outbreaks or other potential health risks.
+Again, because many international jurisdictions effectively prohibit entry by Americans and others require lengthy quarantines upon arrival, planning nonessential international travel remains difficult at best.

 Cancellation & Change Policies for Major Airlines & Hospitality Companies